vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 **[Comparison with Morphological based surveys - Figure 5 and 6](https://github.com/vanearranz/Metabarcoding_CO1_kelpholdfast/blob/main/4.MorphologyvsMetabarcoding.R)** : Use 4.MorphologyvsMetabarcoding.R

-All the results are included in the manuscript "Metabarcoding hyperdiverse marine communities in temperate kelp forests: an experimental approach to inform future studies." by Vanessa Arranz, Libby Liggins and J. David Aguirre.
+All the results are included in the manuscript "Metabarcoding hyperdiverse kelp holdfast communities on temperate reefs: an experimental approach to inform future studies." by Vanessa Arranz, Libby Liggins and J. David Aguirre.